semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 The self-hosted agent executes the job commands in two different ways depending on the platform where it is running:

 - On Linux and macOS, a new PTY session is created at the beginning of every job.
 All commands run in that single session
-- Since Windows does not support PTYs, each command is executed in a new PowerShell process with `powershell -NonINteractive -NoProfile`.
-The only way to have aliases available to commands is through PowerShell modules.
+- On Windows, PYT sessions are not used.
+Instead, each command is executed in a new PowerShell process with `powershell -NonInteractive -NoProfile`

 See [self-hosted configuration](./self-hosted-configure#isolation) to learn how to run jobs in isolation.